Back to Blog

 Wasted clicks are not just lost dollars.
 They actively hurt your campaign performance in several ways:

-- Budget exhaustion means your ads stop showing for the searches that actually convert — you run out of daily budget on junk traffic before the real buyers even search
+• Budget exhaustion means your ads stop showing for the searches that actually convert — you run out of daily budget on junk traffic before the real readers even search

 How to Build a Negative Keyword Strategy That Works